GoogolSearch/GoogolSearch/.github/ISSUE_TEMPLATE/feature_request.md

 [Yes/No].

 **Why should this be added?**
-[Explain why this feature should be added to googol]
+[Explain why this feature should be added to Googol]